cwendorf/Sourcebook/README.md

 ### Overview

 The materials in this online sourcebook are intended to facilitate the connection between standard introductory statistics concepts and their implementation in statistical software.
-The textbook currently includes: a summary of basic statistical methods; instructions on obtaining basic statistical output using SPSS, jamovi, and JASP; annotated output showing how to calculate and interpret the output; and summaries of how the results should be reported in APA style.

 ### Materials